CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-06.md

 Line 9 should = "customer1"<br>
 Line 11 should = "james201010/cluster-agent:latest"

 **Note:** Use the value seen above for Line 11 unless you built your own docker image in step number 2.
-In that case you would use the Image URI of your docker image.
+In that case you would use the Image URI of your own docker image (surrounded in double quotes).

 <br><br>